adamkelker/azure-network-protocols/README.md

 </p>
 <p>

 2.)
-After this step we are going to click on next until we get to the networking page and it should automatically create a virtual network and subnet for us.
+Once we complete the previous step, proceed by clicking "Next" continuously until we reach the networking page.
+At this stage, the system will automatically generate a virtual network and subnet on our behalf.

 <p>